MrBlueSkye/configs/README.md

 # bashrc
 my .bashrc
 test
 *honestly there is nothing here really.
-Just to test git*
+Just to test git;*

+FOOBAR